hardwario/lora-modem/README.md

 This project develops an open-source LoRaWAN modem firmware for the [Type ABZ](https://github.com/hardwario/lora-modem-abz/wiki/Type-ABZ-Modules) wireless module by Murata.
 The firmware provides an AT command interface backward compatible with Murata Modem, Murata's proprietary LoRaWAN firmware.
 The firmware can be used on all Type ABZ variants with an open (user-reprogrammable) microcontroller (also known as OpenMCU).

-We provide binary firmware image variants for several platforms embedding the Type ABZ module:
+We provide binary firmware images tailored to the following platforms:
   * HARDWARIO [LoRa Module](https://shop.hardwario.com/lora-module/)
   * HARDWARIO [Chester](https://www.hardwario.com/chester/)
   * Arduino [MKR WAN 1300](https://store-usa.arduino.cc/products/arduino-mkr-wan-1300-lora-connectivity)
   * Arduino [MKR WAN 1310](https://store.arduino.cc/products/arduino-mkr-wan-1310)
   * ST [B-L072Z-LRWAN1](https://www.st.com/en/evaluation-tools/b-l072z-lrwan1.html) Discovery Kit

-Although all platforms embed the same Type ABZ module, there are slight differences in the configuration of the module's I/O ports.
+Although all above platforms embed the same Type ABZ module, there are slight differences in the configuration of the module's I/O ports.

 ## Main Features